Locations:

 • Hysterectomy.
 Surgery that removes your uterus and prevents you from having periods or getting pregnant.

+Your provider will recommend the treatment that works best to address the cause of your bleeding.
 Treatment may begin with medication and then progress to minor procedures and surgical options.
-Speak with your provider to decide which options work best for your health and your goals for treatment.
+Speak with your provider to decide which options work best for you.

 Prevention